 Ensuring a safe environment for athletes is a priority of Team Mi'kmaw Nova Scotia.
-All coaches and managers considered to be the age of majority in Nova Scotia are required to provide a background check prior to establishing identification camps, scouting of athletes, and/or working directly with youth under the age of majority.
+All participants (athletes, coaches, managers, chaperones and mission staff) considered to be the age of majority in Nova Scotia are required to provide a background check prior to establishing identification camps, scouting of athletes, and/or working directly with youth under the age of majority.